 - Students should seek reimbursement through your CH31 counselor for any application fees.

 - Schedule your classes with the help of your University of Tampa admissions counselor, or The University of Tampa Academic Advising Office.
-After your schedule is complete, request that your School Certifying Official complete your Enrollment Certification (this process involves sending the VA information about your classes and enrollment).

-What does the School Certifying Official do?
+What does the veterans certifying official do?